Navigating U.S. tariffs and

 Duties and taxes are still owed on applicable packages, even if the order is returned.

-Packages can experience clearance delays when there is incomplete or inaccurate information, missing documentation, or when government agency or FedEx requires additional review.
+Packages can experience clearance delays when there is incomplete or inaccurate information, missing documentation, or when a government agency requires additional review.
 Effective, August 29, 2025, with the suspension of the de minimis exemption, all shipments to the U.S. must clear using formal or informal customs entry processes, increasing the importance of documentation.

 Learn more about how to prevent caged shipments here Customs Clearance | FedEx.